isomerpages/pa-cdcvouchers-v2/index.md

       url: https://www.gowhere.gov.sg/cdcvouchersmerchants
   - infobar:
       title: How to donate your CDC Vouchers?
-      description: Choose from a list of IPCs that you may donate your CDC Vouchers to.
+      description: Choose from a list of charities that you may donate your CDC Vouchers 2021 and 2022 to.
       button: Find out more
-      url: \donate
+      url: \donate\
   - infobar:
       title: Residents
       description: Check out the Frequently Asked Questions.